mvaudel/trioGen/docs/LinearModel.md

 # LinearModel

-This command line runs linear regression between phenotypes and levels of transmitted alternative alleles using different models.
-As detailed below, the models are based on hard-called genotypes, and need children genotypes to be phased.
+This command line runs linear regression between phenotypes and levels of transmitted alternative alleles.
+As detailed below, different models are available.
+They are based on hard-called genotypes, and need children genotypes to be phased.
 For each model, the estimated regression coefficients are returned, and models are compared to infer the relevance of including mother, father, and child in the regression.

 ### Regression against the number of transmitted alternative alleles

 In the `h` model, the regression is conducted against the number of transmitted and non-transmitted alternative alleles, h, as defined by [Chen _et al._](https://doi.org/10.1101/737106).

 ```
 y = β1 h1 + β2 h2 + β3 h3 + β4 h4 + ε                                                     (h)
 ```

 Where y represents the phenotypes, h1 the number of maternal alternative alleles transmitted to the child, h2 the number of maternal alternative alleles non-transmitted to the child, h3 the number of paternal alternative alleles transmitted to the child, and h4 the number of paternal alternative alleles non-transmitted to the child.